 Repeal of Prior Distribution Formula.
 Language referencing the development, revision, adjustment, and phase-in of the prior distribution formula is repealed.
+Language requiring school districts receive the lesser of the STARS formula result or the district's allowable transportation expenditures from the prior year is also repealed.

 Distinct Passenger Categories.
-Beginning in the 2024-25 school year, the Superintendent of Public Instruction must reimburse school districts on a monthly basis for 100 percent of the allowable transportation expenditures attributable to serving students in distinct passenger categories.
+Beginning in the 2025-26 school year, the Superintendent of Public Instruction must reimburse school districts on a quarterly basis for 100 percent of the allowable transportation expenditures attributable to serving students in distinct passenger categories.
 These reimbursed services must be excluded when calculating the general transportation allocation under the formula.